OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](ado-build-add-flyway-package.png)

-### Pusing to Octopus Deploy
+### Pushing to Octopus Deploy
 The last part of our build process is going to be pushing the packages that we created to our Octopus Deploy server.
+Add a Push to Octopus Deploy task:

 - Space: Select the space you're using
 - Package